sensei-hacker/inavwiki/Navigation-modes.md

 When enabled the machine will try to maintain the current heading and compensate for any external disturbances (2D CRUISE).
 User can adjust the flight direction directly with ROLL stick or with the YAW stick ( `nav_fw_cruise_yaw_rate` set the yawing rate at full stick deflection ).
 The latter will offer a smoother way to adjust the flight direction.
 If the mode is enabled in conjunction with NAV ALTHOLD also the current altitude will be maintained (3D CRUISE).
 Altitude can be adjusted, as usual, via the pitch stick.
 Both 2D/3D CRUISE modes forces ANGLE mode to be active so the plane will auto level.

 ## RTH - Return to home
 RTH will attempt to bring copter/plane to launch position.
-Launch position is defined as a point where aircraft was ARMed.
-RTH Will control both position and altitude.
+Launch position is defined as a point where aircraft was armed.
+RTH will control both position and altitude.
 You will have to manually control altitude if your aircraft does not have an altitude sensor (barometer).

-With default settings RTH will land immediately if you are close than 5 meters from launch position.
+With default settings RTH will land immediately if you are closer than 5 meters from launch position.
 If further away it will make sure to have at least 10 meters of altitude, then start going home at 3m/s, and land.
 It will disarm itself if so configured, otherwise you will have to manually disarm once on the ground.

 There are many different modes for Altitude, see [further down on this page](https://github.com/iNavFlight/inav/wiki/Navigation-modes#rth-altitude-control-modes)